capella-ben/techRag/README.md

 ## Project Configuration

+The following provides details on configuration required for the project.

+### Environment Variables

 This project relies on a set of environment variables to configure various aspects of its functionality.
 These variables are stored in a `.env` file.
 Below is a detailed explanation of each variable and its purpose.

-### Environment Variables

 #### Database Configuration

-- **VECTOR_DB_STORE**: The IP address of the vector database store.
+- **VECTOR_DB_STORE**: The IP address of the Milvus vector database store.
   - Example: `192.168.1.100`

+- **COLLECTION_NAME**: The name of the collection in the Milvus vector store.
+  - Example: `techRag`

 #### User Agent